 Beating the Russians

-From the early days of Beth learning how to play chess to beating the incredible Russian chess grandmasters and world champion, the series did a fascinating job delighting viewers.
+From the early days of Beth learning how to play chess to beating the incredible Russian chess grandmasters and world champions, the series did a fascinating job delighting viewers.
 I wouldn’t know for sure what it’s like to face a grandmaster as I haven’t reached that level, but I can surely recall the familiar competitive spirit while sitting across a board, trying to outsmart an opponent with traps, zaps, gambits, or even a pawn advantage.

 Every chess player watching Beth’s matches could relive those days when they were actively playing in tournaments.
 Watching Beth play with men who doubted her skills sends nostalgia down my spine.
-And hearing Mr. Shaibel talk about chess sportsmanship reminds me of my father who used to tell me to resign after a blunder (and not drag out the game out of respect for myself and my opponent).
+And hearing Mr. Shaibel talk about chess sportsmanship reminds me of my father, who used to tell me to resign after a blunder (and not drag out the game out of respect for myself and my opponent).